ANZPRA Executive Committee

 ECR REPRESENTATIVE: JOSH FISHER

-Josh Fisher is completing his PhD in the Pregnancy Research Group under Anthony Perkins at Griffith University on the Gold Coast.
-His research focuses on mitochondrial adaptations and transformations in the human placenta, and the involvement of placental mitochondria in gestational disorders.
+Dr Josh Fisher is a Postdoctoral research fellow working out of Mothers and Babies Research Centre, Hunter Medical Research Institute, University of Newcastle.
+His research focuses on mitochondrial adaptions and metabolism in the human placenta, and the involvement of mitochondria in gestational disorders.